 When To Stop Paying Child Support

 In most cases, parents cease to pay child support once the receiving child reaches the age of majority.
 The age of majority, which is the age the state law deems children able to soundly make their own life decisions, varies depending on the given state but is typically 18 years old.
 In some cases, support may continue past the age of 18.
+In the cases where a spouse does not pay out for certain years of child support, or if a child is disabled or diseased, only then would a court have the chance to agree to child support over the age of 18.

 Contact Pride Legal